prashantjha1124/data_warehouse_project-/README.md

 🛠️ Important Links & Tools:

--[here](Datasets/): Access to the project dataset (csv files).
--[SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads):Lightweight server for hosting your SQL database.
--[SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/install/install?view=sql-server-ver16):GUI for managing and interacting with databases.
--[Github Repository](https://github.com/):Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
+## 🛠️ Tools & Resources

+* [**Datasets**](https://github.com/prashantjha1124/data_warehouse_project-/tree/main/Datasets): Access the datasets used in this project, including the CSV files.

+* [**SQL Server Express**](https://www.microsoft.com/en-us/sql-server/sql-server-downloads): Lightweight SQL Server edition used to host and manage the project database.

+* [**SQL Server Management Studio (SSMS)**](https://learn.microsoft.com/en-us/ssms/install/install?view=sql-server-ver16): GUI tool used to manage, query, and interact with the SQL Server database.

+* [**GitHub**](https://github.com/): Used for version control, project management, documentation, and maintaining the project source code.

--[DrawIO](https://www.drawio.com/):Design data architecture, models, flows, and diagrams.
+* [**Draw.io**](https://www.drawio.com/): Used to design data architecture, data models, workflows, and project diagrams.

--[Notion](https://www.notion.com/): To plan, organize and document and helped me track the project tasks, maintain notes, document important decisions, and keep development process structured from start to end.
+* [**Notion**](https://www.notion.com/): Used to plan, organize, and document the project.
+It helped track tasks, maintain notes, record important decisions, and keep the development process structured from start to finish.